Writing isn’t just about understanding vocabulary and grammar; it’s also about things like structure, and even punctuation!

-- A run-on sentence contains two or more complete sentences (at least [subject + verb]) that need to be separated.
+A run-on sentence contains at least two or more complete sentences (at least subject + verb) that aren’t separated with proper punctuation.

 Here is a tip: The second sentence often begins with a pronoun or words such as “however” or “for example.”